 NABERS Energy for Offices star ratings

-The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of office space of 2,000 square metres or more to have an up-to-date Building Energy Efficiency Certificate (BEEC).
+The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of office space of 2000 square metres (1000 square metres from 1 July 2017) or more to have an up-to-date Building Energy Efficiency Certificate (BEEC).

 Each BEEC includes a National Australian Built Environment Rating System (NABERS) Energy for offices rating for the disclosure affected building.
 This is a way of rating the energy efficiency of commercial buildings by comparing them against benchmarks developed using actual building performance data.
 The NABERS Energy rating on a BEEC includes a star rating and annual building energy consumption and greenhouse gas emission details.

 - What do the NABERS stars mean?

 - What is rated for a BEEC?

 - Does the NABERS Energy rating consider GreenPower?